 - Return to Clockwork City (2017): Long after Sotha Sil's death, the Forgotten Hero and their companions make it to the Clockwork City and discover secrets of both its past and present.

-- The Elder Scrolls: Blades (2018): Revealed during the 2018 Bethesda E3 Showcase, Blades is an all-new Elder Scrolls game set in an (as of yet) unknown time.
+- The Elder Scrolls: Blades (2019): Revealed during the 2018 Bethesda E3 Showcase, Blades is an Elder Scrolls Interquel game set during the Time Skip between Oblivion and Skyrim.
 It features an exiled member of The Blades, and aside from exploring procedurally-generated dungeons, the player can also build towns and fight other players in an arena.
-Set to launch in fall 2018, Blades will be free-to-play on iPhone, iPad and Android devices at the time of release, with PC and VR versions also announced with cross-play capability across systems.
+Blades is free-to-play on iPhone, iPad, and Android devices, with PC and VR versions also announced with cross-play capability across systems.
+Originally set to launch in Q4 2018, the release was pushed back into 2019 (with many suspecting that the delay was related to the disastrous launch of Fallout 76).

 An Elder Scrolls Anthology was released in 2013 for the PC.
 It includes every game in the main series (Arena, Daggerfall, Morrowind, Oblivion, and Skyrim) along with all the add-ons and expansions for the most recent three.